JaeNahm421/test1/eng/Manual.md

 ```
 Commands:
 ```

+Opening your computer’s command prompt, you should learn some basic commands that will allow you to access the repository.

 **cd:** Stands for change directory, it allows you to go through your files on the command prompt.